Ultra-Processed Food and Mental Health

 Link between ultra-processed foods & mood

-Higher UPF intakes are reliably linked not just with chronic physical ill-health, but also with poorer mental wellbeing.
+Higher UPF intakes are reliably linked not only with chronic physical ill-health, but also with poorer mental wellbeing.

 An ‘umbrella’ analysis of 14 independent systematic reviews, including data on the dietary habits and health of almost 10 million people, showed high vs low UPF intakes were linked with 50% higher rates of anxiety, sleep problems and other common mental health symptoms, and a 22% increase in depression.

-Again, association studies alone can't establish cause and effect - and obviously, mental health problems may be a cause, as well as consequence, of poor diets.
+Again, association studies alone can't establish cause and effect - and obviously, mental health problems may be a cause, as well as consequence, of diets lower in important nutrients.
 But importantly, prospective studies show that higher UPF intakes precede the development of depression and other mental health problems.

-Most importantly, controlled clinical trials - which can demonstrate causality - have shown not only that reducing UPF intakes can improve the nutritional quality of participants diets, but also that this leads to better mood, emotional regulation and wellbeing.
+Most importantly, some trials have shown not only that reducing UPF intakes can improve the nutritional quality of participants diets, but also that this leads to better mood, emotional regulation and wellbeing.

 Features of ultra-processed food relevant to mental health

 The UPF category is a broad one, as it includes a very wide range of foods and drinks compared with classifications by ‘nutrient content’.
 However, most UPF also share many common nutritional features.
-They are typically high in added sugar and/or salt, low in dietary fibre, contain an unhealthy balance of fats, and have low ‘nutrient-density’ (nutrients per calorie) - increasing the likelihood of essential nutrient deficiencies.
+They are typically high in added sugar and/or salt, low in dietary fibre, may contribute to an unhealthy balance of overall dietary fats, and have low ‘nutrient-density’ (nutrients per calorie) - increasing the likelihood of essential nutrient deficiencies.

 Again, some UPF contain fewer of these than others, but when analysed, most UPF-rich diets provide a remarkably high daily intake of synthetic chemicals that have never been tested in combination for their safety - nor for their effects on either the gut microbiome or brain function.